ONEARMY/academy/docs/spaces/shredder.md

 Start with your most essential items - shredder, workbench, basic tools – then build out from there as you start to see what suits your workflow best.

-> Tip: It’s nice to keep your workspace furniture on wheels so that you can easily move it around as needed
+> Pro-tip: it’s nice to keep your workspace furniture on wheels so that you can easily move it around as needed

 When possible, look for secondhand options to reduce the amount of new materials and resources being used to start your space.